About Mel

 I returned to school after working in and observing the public history and arts + culture sectors in California.

-Through my studies and research I hope to help shift perspectives and increase investment for heritage conservation.
+Through my studies and research I hope to help shift perspectives and increase investment and appreciation for heritage conservation.

 California Preservationist